 To successfully treat threadworms, all household members must be treated, even if they have no symptoms.

-Some treatments are available from your local pharmacy without prescription.
-Always follow the manufacturer’s instructions because they may not be suitable for everyone.
+The main medication used to treat threadworms is available from your local pharmacy without prescription, but make sure you follow the manufacturer’s instructions because it is not suitable for everyone.

-Strict hygiene measures can be used to clear up a threadworm infection and reduce the likelihood of re-infection.
+Strict hygiene measures can help clear up a threadworm infection and reduce the likelihood of re-infection.

-The life span of threadworms is approximately six weeks, so it's important that the hygiene methods are followed for six weeks.
-Everyone in the household must follow the advice outlined below.
+The life span of threadworms is approximately six weeks, so it's important that the hygiene methods are followed for at least this long.
+Everyone in the household must follow the advice outlined below

 - Wash all night clothes, bed linen, towels and soft toys when you are first diagnosed.
 This can be done at normal temperatures but make sure that the washing is well rinsed.

 - Thoroughly vacuum and dust the whole house, paying particular attention to the bedrooms.
-Continue to vacuum regularly and thoroughly.
+This should be repeated regularly.

 - Carefully clean the bathroom and kitchen by damp-dusting surfaces and washing the cloth frequently in hot water.
-Continue to clean bathroom and kitchen surfaces regularly and thoroughly.
+This should be repeated regularly.

 - Avoid shaking any material that may be contaminated with eggs, such as clothing or bed sheets.
 This will help prevent eggs being transferred to other surfaces.